Bergen Light Rail: Route

-The first part of the line is 9.8 km and runs from the city center to Nesttun.
-The northernmost part of the line, Byparken Terminal, is a transit mall at the heart of the city center and has interchange with all buses serving the city center.
-The line runs south along Kaigaten, with Nonneseter stop serving the railway station and Bystasjonen serving the bus station.
+The first part of line number 1 is 9.8 km and runs from the city center to Nesttun.
+The northernmost part of the line, the Byparken stop, is a transit mall at the heart of the city center and has interchange with all buses serving the city center.
+The line runs south along Kaigaten, with Nonneseter stop serving the railway station and Bergen Bus Station.
 Southwards, the line runs in a grass right-of-way through Nygård and Florida, serving the campus of the University of Bergen.
 The line passes over Nygård Bridge before coming to Danmarks plass, the only island platform on the system.
-In this area, the track is on maize, a type of surface that allows emergency vehicles to drive safely, but makes the surface look unsafe for cars.
+In this area, the track is laid on maize, a type of surface that allows emergency vehicles to drive safely, but makes it look unsafe for cars.

-The line passes the depot at Kronstad before reaching Kronstad stop, almost at the door of the Bergen University College.
-From here, the line follows Inndalsveien, where Brann Stadion stop serves the Brann Stadion football venue.
+Line 1 goes on to the Kronstad stop, almost at the door of the Bergen University College, where it meets line number 2, which has a different route from the city centre, passing under the hospital of Haukeland.
+From Kronstad, line 1 follows Inndalsveien, where the Brann Stadion stop serves the Brann football stadium.
 Wergeland is at the mouth of the 1.1 km Fageråstunnelen, S-shaped with a 6.0% gradient and a curve radius of 150 m.
 From the southern portal the line changes to conventional railway track with ballast, allowing trams to operate at 80 km/h.
-The next stops are Sletten, Slettebakken and Fantoft, the later serving a large complex of student dormitories.
-Southwards is the 1.2 km Fantoft Tunnel, followed by Paradis stop.
+The next stops are Sletten, Slettebakken and Fantoft, the latter station serving a large complex of student dormitories.
+Southwards it runs in the 1.2 km Fantoft Tunnel, followed by the Paradis stop.
 The line continues along the Nesttunvannet inlet to Hop, along the former right-of-way of Bergen's first motorway.
-Nesttun Terminal was the terminus until the extension to Lagunen was finished.
+Nesttun Terminal was the terminus between 2010 and 2013 until the extension to Lagunen was finished.